NUpolisci/How-to-Push-Pull-Merge/README.md

 # Pull Requests

 Pull requests are used when you have a Main repository that you want to add changes to.
 Why might this happen?
 This could happen because you are working with a repository that already exists in the NUPoliSci Github account and you want that Main repository to reflect your changes.
-This is different than having your own repository that NUPoliSci forks over and features on their account (because in that case, your respository would be the Main).
+This is different than having your own repository that NUPoliSci forks over and features on their account (because in that case, your repository would be the Main).

 ## Forking